Skip to main content

 Use case walkthrough: Add external data to events ►

-This video explains how to Add External Data to Events in Moogsoft Cloud by using a data catalog to facilitate enrichment.
+This video explains how to Add External Data to Events in APEX AIOps Incident Management by using a data catalog to facilitate enrichment.

-In this quick video, we’ll go over how to configure enrichment in Moogsoft Cloud.
+In this quick video, we’ll go over how to configure enrichment in APEX AIOps Incident Management.

 Here’s our scenario.
 We want to cluster our alerts by the service impacted,